 Podcasts are the perfect medium for our busy modern world.
 You can listen to them while you’re doing something else — in the car, in the shower, at the gym, doing chores around the house — so it’s like getting twice as much use from the same block of time.
-And since money podcasts can often entertain and educate you, they’re a three-fer.
+And since many money podcasts can both entertain and educate you, they’re a three-fer.

 Best Personal Finance Podcasts

-The Dave Ramsey Show
+1. The Dave Ramsey Show

 Dave Ramsey is an icon in the world of personal finance.
 He was a millionaire by age 26, but that fortune was all built on debt, and eventually, it collapsed.
 After fighting his way out of the hole, he made a new career out of advising others on how to do the same.

-Since this is a call-in show, it covers a wide array of money-related issues, including investing, homebuying, retirement, insurance, and dealing with money in marriage.
+Because this is a call-in show, it covers a wide array of money-related issues, including investing, homebuying, retirement, insurance, and dealing with money in marriage.
 However, there’s a consistent focus on getting out of debt and building a solid financial foundation.